medusajs/medusa/docs/content/advanced/backend/plugins/create.md

 Update the `name` field in the `package.json` file to the name of your plugin.
 This should be the same name that you chose when running the `medusa new` command.

-### Project Structure

-The command above creates a new directory `medusa-plugin-custom` that holds essentially the same codebase you would have for a Medusa server.
-This is because a plugin has the same directory structure as a Medusa server.

-Under the `src` directory is where the code of your plugin resides.
-After running the previous command, you should have at least 3 directories inside the `src` directory:

-- `api` is where you can add custom endpoints.
-- `services` is where you can add custom services.
-- `subscribers` is where you can add custom subscribers.

-You can also add more directories and files to your plugin including:

-- `src/models` for adding custom entities or extending existing entities.
-- `src/migrations` for migrations that make changes to the database schema.

 ## Change Dependencies in package.json

 A basic Medusa server installed with the `medusa new` command has dependencies similar to this: